Ntact-IT-and-Business-International/cover_tiktok/README.md

-# Flutter Tiktok Ui with tiktok unofficial Api
+# Flutter Cover Ui with cover unofficial Api

-tiktok ui remake with unofficial tiktok web api using flutter
+cover ui remake with unofficial cover web api using flutter

  # Give the repo ⭐️ for the support :)